 The qualifying period of residency is minimum 3 years – and can be combined with some other categories before that – in the following scenarios: if you were endorsed as a Talent by Arts Council England or Tech Nation; if you were endorsed (Talent or Promise) by Royal Society, British Academy, Royal Academy of Engineering or UKRI; if you applied on the basis of winning a prize.

-If you were granted this visa based on endorsement of the Exceptional Promise type, you can qualify for ILR after 5 years in the UK.
-‘Your’ 5 years can be in this category or can be combined with some other categories, such as Tier 2 General (but not ICT).
-If you happened to have lived in the UK legally for 10 years – on any visas – you could qualify for ILR 10 years residence, we have a section on it here.
+In all other cases, the qualifying period for ILR is minimum 5 years.
+You can combine with some other eligible visa categories before that, such as Tier 2 General, Skilled Worker or Tier 1 Entrepreneur.
+If you happened to have lived in the UK legally for 10 years – on any visas – you could qualify for ILR 10 years residence, which may be even sooner, we have a section on it here.